3.6 Routines Q-T

 word * chunkSize, /* returned size of new chunk */

 ChunkHandle * chunkHandle); /* returned chunk handle */ This routine loads the specified token's **TokenEntry** structure into a newly-allocated chunk.
-The returned error flag will be *true* if the token could not be found, *false* otherwise.
+The returned Boolean will be *true* if the token was found, *false* otherwise.

 Pass this routine the following: